SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/ConnectionSettings_txt.md

   Possible values:

-  - *GrpcConnection*: Supported from DataMiner 10.3.0/10.3.2 onwards.
+  - *GRPCConnection*: Supported from DataMiner 10.3.0/10.3.2 onwards.
 DataMiner will communicate using HTTPS via the API Gateway, using gRPC GZIP compression.
 By default, this requires the use of the standard HTTPS port 443. <!-- RN 34983 -->

   - *RemotingConnection*: .NET Remoting.